dojot/docs/source/installation-guide.rst

 ^^^^^

 .. attention::
-   In this bellow video tutorial the dojot version v0.4.2 is used, but the same video is valid for the current version only when use in **localhost** and the required step in `docker-compose dojot`_ about passwords is done.
+   In this video tutorial below, version dojot v0.4.2 was used, but the same video is still valid for the current version if it is for use in **localhost** and the required step in `docker-compose dojot`_ about passwords has been performed.
-   See more at `docker-compose dojot`_.

 .. raw:: html